-Assurance Activity: There are two aspects of this component that require evaluation: passphrases that have at least 9 words chosen from a dictionary of words that are from 1 to 8 characters are supported, and the characters that are input are subject to the selected conditioning function.
+Assurance Activity: There are two aspects of this component that require evaluation: the minimum length of a passphrase as specified in the selection is supported, and the characters that are input are subject to the selected conditioning function.
 These activities are separately addressed in the text below.